-Additional support is provided by Zaza and Philippe Jabre, Kayne Griffin Corcoran, Sarah Peter, Tony Tamer, Saleh and Hala Barakat, and Carla Chammas and Judi Roaman, Tammy and Georges Makhoul, and TOTAH NY.
+Additional support is provided by Zaza and Philippe Jabre, Kayne Griffin Corcoran, Lisson Gallery, Sarah Peter, Tony Tamer, Saleh and Hala Barakat, Carla Chammas and Judi Roaman, Tammy and Georges Makhoul, and TOTAH NY.

 Image: Huguette Caland, Foule, 1970 (Dress), 1985 (Mannequin).
 Thread on fabric with accompanying wood mannequin with foam, 73 x 18 9/10 x 12 inches.
 Hammer Museum, LA.